 In 2016, she wrote Steel Hands and performed it at the Ironworkers Memorial Service in Vancouver in honour of the men who lost their lives during the Second Narrows Bridge Disaster of 1958.
 The song was featured on Vancouver is Awesome.

-She just released her second album Good Again (May 2017), recorded at the Vancouver Public Library (Inspiration Lab).
-She spoke about the recording process for VPL's Creator Series.
+She released her second album Good Again (May 2017), recorded at the Vancouver Public Library (Inspiration Lab).
+She spoke about the recording process for VPL's Creator Series and performed at the Vancouver Library Foundation's Gala.
 The album is available in the downtown library to borrow.
 Good Again reached #6 on the CiTR 101.9 charts and was featured on CKNW 980 (Steele & Drex).